vacomicon/CGC-to-PSA-Vault/README.md

 Please note, I do not work for CGC, eBay or any of their affiliates.
 I am simply a fan who wanted to speed up my own submission process.
 I hope this extension helps...someone.

-Also, I am a lousy coder, and GEMINI did a majority of the work here.
+License and Credit: I am a lousy coder, and GEMINI did a majority of the work here.
 This extension was built on the shoulders of people MUCH smarter than I am.
+Feel free to use it or modify it in any way you wish, but please do not sell it.
+KEEP INFORMATION FREE!